 On 10-11 June 2015, the EU is holding a high level summit with the Community of Latin American and Caribbean States (CELAC) under the title "Shaping our common future: working for prosperous, cohesive and sustainable societies for our citizens".
 On this occasion, the English and Portuguese versions of the JRC Soil Atlas of Latin America and the Caribbean were launched.
 This publication was offered by the Commission President to the 61 heads of delegation, including more than 40 heads of state or government from CELAC and EU Member States taking part in the summit.

-English version: Download the PDF of Atlas of Latin America and the Caribbean (or download through FTP) - Size 444 MB.
+English version: Download the PDF of Atlas of Latin America and the Caribbean - Size 444 MB.

-Portuguese version (Draft) - Atlas de solos da AMÉRICA LATINA e do CARIBE (revised version available soon).
+Portuguese version Download the PDF - Atlas de solos da AMÉRICA LATINA e do CARIBE - Size 157 MB.

 Spanish version: Download the PDF of Atlas of Latin America and the Caribbean (el Atlas de suelos de América Latina y el Caribe) - Size 127 MB.

 Physical copies are available for purchase from the EU Bookshop .